eosforce/relay/protocol.md

 ### 1.4 Token Exchange

-`Token Exchange` is exchange token to a other token in relay. user use transfer in **main chain** to emit it.
+`Token Exchange` is exchange token to a other token in relay. user use transfer in **its chain** to emit it.

 transfer like this: